Crompton Parkinson: Wartime production

 During the Second World War, Crompton Parkinson produced large quantities of .303 rifle ammunition at its Guiseley and Doncaster factories and also 9mm pistol cartridges.

 Factories

 Chelmsford

 There was a factory located at Writtle Road in Chelmsford, which was originally part of Crompton & Co.
 The site was taken over by Marconi Radar Systems Ltd in the late 1960s.
 They remained the occupiers for over 20 years until it was sold for housing development.
 Only the 'head office' building fronting Writtle Road remains – the old Crompton name is still visible over the door.

 Guiseley

+Crompton Parkinson Factory Clock, seen after relocation to a nearby car park in Netherfield Road after the Guiseley factory was demolished in 2006.

 During the 1930s, the company built a large factory at Guiseley near Leeds where most of its lamp and electric motor manufacturing was based.
 The lamp works closed in 2002, and the adjacent electric motor works closed in 2004.
 The entire site was demolished in 2006, with the clock tower preserved and relocated to a new car park adjacent to the site.